 Teenagers face a host of pressures, from the changes of puberty to questions about who they are and where they fit in.
-With all this turmoil and uncertainty, it isn’t always easy to differentiate between depression and normal teenage growing pains.
+With all this turmoil and uncertainty, it isn’t always easy to differentiate between normal teenage growing pains and depression.
 But teen depression goes beyond moodiness.
 It’s a serious health problem that impacts every aspect of a teen’s life.
 Fortunately, it’s treatable and parents can help.
-Your support can go a long way toward getting your teenager back on track.
+Your love, guidance, and support can go a long way toward helping your teen overcome depression and get their life back on track.

 What are the signs and symptoms of depression in teens?

 Unlike adults, who have the ability to seek assistance on their own, teenagers rely on parents, teachers, or other caregivers to recognize their suffering and get them the help they need.
 But that isn’t always easy.
 For one, teens with depression don’t necessarily appear sad.
 Instead, irritability, anger, and agitation may be the most prominent symptoms.